dbartolai/sports_analytics_uiuc/README.md

 ---
 `npm install`
 - Only needs to be run once, to install your React dependencies
+- Make sure you are in the `uiuc_sas/frontend` directory when you run this

 `npm run dev`
 - Hosts the project on `localhost:5173`
+- Copy that URL into any browser to access the site